kbloom/7-day-alarm-clock/README.md

 This is a project to create an alarm clock with separate alarm times for each day of the week.
-It is based on an Arduino and the Sparkfun Qwicc system.
+It is inspired by the Neverlate alarm clock by American Innovative, which served me for well over a decade before its time-setting knob started malfunctioning.
+As the company is now out of business, and the alarm clcok cannot be found for sale anymore, I decided to build a replacement.

 ![Exterior](exterior.jpg)